MarcSkovMadsen/awesome-streamlit/docs/vscode.md

 DISCLAIMER: THE BELOW WAS SO COMPLICATED AND HAD TO BE REPEATED SEVERAL TIMES THAT I CANNOT GUARENTEE THAT IT WILL WORK 100%.
 BUT I HOPE IT STILL HELPS A LOT.

+IF SOMETHING GOES WRONG TAKE A LOOK AT THE TROUBLE SHOOTING SECTION BELOW.

 ### Forking the Streamlit Repo

 Forking a repository is a simple two-step process.